puppetlabs/puppet-docs/source/puppet/4.1/reference/ssl_regenerate_certificates.markdown

 **On the Puppet master hosting the CA:**

-1. Back up the `/etc/puppetlabs/puppet/ssl/` directory.
+1. Back up the [SSL directory][ssldir], which should be `/etc/puppetlabs/puppet/ssl/`.
 If something goes wrong, you may need to restore this directory so your deployment can stay functional. **However,** if you needed to regenerate your certs for security reasons and couldn't, you should get some assistance as soon as possible so you can keep your site secure.
 2. Stop the Puppet agent service with `sudo puppet resource service puppet ensure=stopped`.
 3. Stop the Puppet master service.
-Your Puppet master is probably managed by a Rack-supporting web server, such as Apache with Passenger; you'll need to stop that web server.
-(For example, `sudo puppet resource service apache2 ensure=stopped`.)
-4. Locate Puppet's ssldir by [reading the setting from Puppet][config_print]; run either `sudo puppet config print ssldir --section master` or `sudo puppet master --configprint ssldir`.
+For Puppet Server, use `sudo puppet resource service puppetserver ensure=stopped`.
+For a Rack-based master, stop whatever web server you're using.
-5. Delete all files in the ssldir with `sudo rm -r <PATH TO SSLDIR>`.
+4. Delete the [SSL directory][ssldir] with `sudo rm -r /etc/puppetlabs/puppet/ssl`.
 5. Regenerate the CA by running `sudo puppet cert list -a`.
    You should see this message: `Notice: Signed certificate request for ca`.

 6. Generate the Puppet master's new certs with `sudo puppet master --no-daemonize --verbose`.
 7. When you see `Notice: Starting Puppet master <your Puppet version>`, type CTRL + C.
 8. Start the Puppet master service by reversing whatever you did in step 3.
-(E.g., `sudo puppet resource service apache2 ensure=running`.)
+(E.g., `sudo puppet resource service puppetserver ensure=running`.)
 9. Start the Puppet agent service with `sudo puppet resource service puppet ensure=running`.

 > At this point: